Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 b) What subjects you need to be studying each day

 You now need to work out, when are you actually going to study on each day.

 From our years of research with 98+ ATAR scorers, we’ve discovered an incredible simple trick you can use.

 What does this mean?

-- So wake up at the same time you would during school;
+- Wake up at the same time you would during school

-- Start starting when the school bell would normally go;
+- Start studying when the school bell would normally go

-- Take lunch break when lunch normally is;
+- Take a lunch break when lunch normally is

 Why does this work?